Just in case you’re not familiar with why you should back up your SharePoint documents, here’s a brief explanation.

 - You can also set up email reports to receive daily notifications of backup success.
 We recommend doing this.

-Which option is better for backing up SharePoint?
+Which option is best for backing up SharePoint?
+Can I get away with the free option?

 Let’s look at the pros and cons of each solution – and then you can see if you form the same conclusions as we do.

-Pros / cons of the OneDrive app approach
+Pros / cons of the free OneDrive app approach

 |OneDrive app pros||OneDrive app cons|

-Pros / cons of the BackupAssist 365 approach
+Pros / cons of the free BackupAssist 365 approach

 |BackupAssist 365 pros||BackupAssist 365 cons|